Introducing Namekawa Shrine, a power spot where the guardian deity of work and children resides! [Sukagawa City, Fukushima Prefecture]

 The main deity is Yamato Takeru, the god of protection from evil.
 Homudawake no Mikoto is a god affectionately known as Hachiman.
 Taira no Kagesada is said to have fought bravely without fear even after being shot in the eye with a bow and arrow.
 Sugawara no Michizane is the god of learning affectionately known as Tenjin.

-which watches over the healthy growth of children, after prayers for Shichi-Go-San and other ceremonies, they hold the Goban no Gi ceremony, modeled after the traditional Imperial ritual .
-This is a prayer for the healthy growth, independence, and good fortune of children.
-It is sure to be a memorable experience for both children and families.
+,after prayers for Shichi-Go-San and other celebrations, they perform the "Go Board Ceremony," modeled after traditional imperial rituals.
+This ceremony prays for the healthy growth, independence, and good fortune of children.
+It will surely be a memorable time for both the children and their families.

 We also recommend the nearby spot "Hibari Onsen"